railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

    *Process for handling a Sales Order*

-Once the order has been approved, Open ERP will automatically generate an invoice and/or a delivery document proposal based on the parameters you set in the order.
+Once the order has been approved, OpenERP will automatically generate an invoice and/or a delivery document proposal based on the parameters you set in the order.

-The invoice will be managed by the system depending on the setting of the field :guilabel:`Shipping Policy` on the order's second tab :guilabel:`Other Information` :
+The invoice will be managed by the system depending on the setting of the field :guilabel:`Shipping Policy` on the order's second tab :guilabel:`Other Information`:

-*  :guilabel:`Payment Before Delivery` : Open ERP creates an invoice in the \ ``Draft``\   state.
+*  :guilabel:`Payment Before Delivery` : OpenERP creates an invoice in the \ ``Draft`` \ state.
-   Once this is confirmed and paid the delivery is activated.
+   Once this is confirmed and paid, the delivery is activated.

 *  :guilabel:`Invoice on Order After Delivery` : the delivery order is produced when the order is validated.
 A draft invoice is then created when the delivery has been completed.

-*  :guilabel:`Shipping & Manual Invoice` : Open ERP starts the delivery from the confirmation of the order, and adds a button which you manually click when you are ready to create an invoice.
+*  :guilabel:`Shipping & Manual Invoice` : OpenERP starts the delivery from the confirmation of the order, and adds a button which you manually click when you are ready to create an invoice.

-*  :guilabel:`Invoice from Delivery` : invoices are created from the packing stage.
+*  :guilabel:`Invoice from Delivery` : invoices are created from the picking stage.

 .. index:: delivery

 .. note:: Delivery of an order

-	The term 'delivery' should be taken in the broadest sense in Open ERP.
+	The term 'delivery' should be taken in the broadest sense in OpenERP.
 	The effect of a delivery depends on the configuration of the sold product.

-	If its type is either Stockable Product or Consumable, Open ERP will make a request for it to be sent for packing.
+	If its type is either Stockable Product or Consumable, OpenERP will make a request for it to be sent for picking.
-	If the product's type is Service, Open ERP's scheduler will create a task in the project management system,
+	If the product's type is Service, OpenERP's scheduler will create a task in the project management system,
 	or create a subcontract purchase order if the product's Procurement Method is Make to Order.

 	Invoicing after delivery does as it says: invoicing for the services when the tasks have been closed.

-When you sign a new contract you can just enter the order into the system and Open ERP will track the order.
+When you sign a new contract, you can just enter the order into the system and OpenERP will track the order.

 This works well for small orders.
-But for larger value services orders you might want to invoice several times through the contract, for example:
+But for large valued service orders, you might want to invoice several times through the contract, for example:

 * 30% on order,